IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :Languages
 ++++++++++

 Sets which languages should be available.
-If there are more than One, a dropdown is displayed in the headder.
-This should be formated as a json array as shown below.
+If there is more than one, a dropdown is displayed in the header.
+This should be formated as a JSON array as shown below.

 ``curl http://localhost:8080/api/admin/settings/:Languages -X PUT -d '[{  "locale":"en", "title":"English"},  {  "locale":"fr", "title":"Français"}]'``